yamini-ban/samza-sample/README.md

 # Apache Samza with apache kafka sample project

-Head on the branch sample/samza for source code.
+Head on to branch sample/samza for source code.

 Instructions: